kunle123-ui/kunle/Tutorials.md

 ~~~~
 It is best practice to implement filters as in the above code sample in
 order to make sure that only the correct messages are being processed
-and then call the atual message handler after filtering.
+and then call the actual message handler after filtering.

 Notice that current_message<T>() is used before passing it to
 specific handler, current_message<T>() is converting the message